Answered! Jump to accepted answer.

 Is one form preferred over the other or is it a matter of personal choice/context?

-This relates to:Le plus and le moins = the most and the least (superlative of adverbs) -
+This question relates to:French lesson "Le plus and le moins = the most and the least (superlative of adverbs)"

 22 November 2017

 Actually in 'le moins vite', 'vite' being an adverb its equivalent would be 'le plus lentement', meaning the same thing emphasis being on speed or lack of it:

 Arrivez à votre destination le moins vite possible ( or le plus lentement possible)